JuliaNLSolvers/Optim.jl/docs/src/algo/gradientdescent.md

 $ x_{n+1} = x_n - P^{-1}\nabla f(x_n)$

-where $P$ is the Hessian in Newton's method, but is generally just a positive definite matrix.
-In Gradient Descent, $P$ is simply an appropriately dimensioned identity matrix.
+where $P$ is a positive definite matrix.
+If $P$ is the Hessian, we get Newton's method.
-This means that we go in the exact opposite direction of the gradient.
+In Gradient Descent, $P$ is simply an appropriately dimensioned identity matrix, such that we go in the exact opposite direction of the gradient.
 This means that we do not use the curvature information from the Hessian, or an approximation of it.
 While it does seem quite logical to go in the opposite direction of the fastest increase in objective value, the procedure can be very slow if the problem is ill-conditioned.